sourcegraph/cody/TESTING.md

 3. Open new chat and ask question about squirrel - assistant should describe you an animal.
 4. Open new chat and disable local context.
 Ask about current repo (e.g. some class) - assistant should not have a context.
-5. Save current context as default.
-Close the IDE.
+5. Close the IDE.
 Reopen the IDE.
     - Go to Chat History tab and open previous chats one by one.
 Both history and context settings are properly preserved.
-    - Open new chat.
-Context should be disabled, as we previously set that as new default.
-Enable it again and set as default.
+    - Open new chat and check if it properly inherits all setting from previously opened historical chat

 ### Enterprise accounts: